GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/04.Depth-of-Mercy!/docs.md

 ---
+title: |
-title: 234.
-Depth of Mercy!
+    234. Depth of Mercy! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 234.
+Depth of Mercy!.
+Depth of mercy!'can there be  Mercy still reserved for me?
+Can my God his wrath forbear?
+Me, the chief of sinners, spare?
+    keywords:  |
-    keywords: Church Hymnal, Depth of Mercy!, Depth of mercy! -can there be,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Depth of Mercy!, Depth of mercy! -can there be.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 234. DEPTH OF MERCY!
+####  Church Hymnal 1941,

 ```txt

 1.
 Depth of mercy!'can there be
 Mercy still reserved for me?